Addendum: Modeling the amplitude and energy decay of a weakly damped harmonic oscillator using the energy dissipation rate and a simple trick (2025 Eur. J. Phys. 46(1) 015004): Introduction

-In case of harmonic oscillator damped with sliding friction (often called Coulomb damping, e.g. see \cite{Coulomb}) the corresponding equation of motion can be solved exactly by splitting the motion into left and right moving segments \cite{Lapidus, AviAJP, Grk2}, i.e. it can be solved in a straightforward albeit cumbersome manner, since the motion needs to be analyzed over half-cycles.
-Furthermore, the solution thus obtained cannot be put into a closed form that is valid for all times \cite{Lapidus, Grk2, Kamela}.
-In the case of a harmonic oscillator damped with air resistance, the treatment is even more demanding, since the corresponding equation of motion is a nonlinear differential equation that cannot be solved analytically and approximate or numerical methods must be used \cite{Smith, Mungan, Wang, Grk2}.

-All three types of damping were investigated in the regime of weak damping, both experimentally and theoretically, in \cite{Wang}.
-On the theoretical side, amplitude decay for all three types of damping has been derived using the approximation that the amplitude remains constant over time intervals of one period in length and using the energy dissipation rate averaged over these time intervals, and the validity of the approximate solutions thus obtained was confirmed by experiments \cite{Wang}.
-In case of viscous damping, approach used in \cite{Wang} gives exponential amplitude decay, and purely exponential approximation of the energy decay.
-In a recent paper \cite{LelasPezer} viscous damping was considered and the exponential amplitude decay of a weakly damped harmonic oscillator was derived, using only basic knowledge about the undamped harmonic oscillator and the connection between the power of the damping force and the energy dissipation rate.
+In a recent paper \cite{LelasPezer} viscous damping was considered and the exponential amplitude decay of a weakly damped harmonic oscillator was derived, using only basic knowledge about the undamped harmonic oscillator and the connection between the power of the damping force and the energy dissipation rate, i.e. without solving the associated equation of motion.
 The trick is in adding the dissipation rates corresponding to two specific pairs of initial conditions \cite{LelasPezer}.
-In this approach there is no need for time averaging over a period which is used in \cite{Wang}.
-There are two variants of the approach used in \cite{LelasPezer}, i.e. the authors focus on the variant that gives the exponential amplitude decay and an excellent approximation of full behaviour of the energy decay, and briefly comment on a somewhat simpler version of the same approach that also gives an exponential amplitude decay, but only an exponential approximation of the energy decay.
-It was pointed out that the trick of adding energy dissipation rates does not work in the case of sliding friction and air resistance, i.e. it does not lead to a simple first order differential equation for the amplitude, as in the case of viscous damping \cite{LelasPezer}.
+In this approach, there is no need for the time averaging used in \cite{Wang, Kontomaris2024}.
+It was pointed out in \cite{LelasPezer} that the trick of adding energy dissipation rates does not work in the case of damping by sliding friction or air resistance, i.e. it does not lead to a simple first order differential equation for the amplitude, as in the case of viscous damping.
+The reason for this is that the power of the damping force is not proportional to the square of the velocity for the other two types of damping, i.e. if the same approach is applied directly to the other two types of damping, one does not obtain expressions that can be simplified using trigonometric identities.